2005 NBA Finals: Broadcasting

-The games were broadcast exclusively on ABC in the US.
+The games were broadcast exclusively on ABC in the United States (Locally, the games aired on ABC stations KSAT-TV in San Antonio and WXYZ-TV in Detroit).
 The featured song, aired throughout the playoffs, was Rob Thomas' "This Is How A Heart Breaks."
 Game 3 had a Nielsen rating percentage of only 7.2% of households and cumulating to a 7.1 average for the first three games, 32% lower than the average of the first three 2004 NBA Finals games.
 While all seven games were the top-rated shows of their nights, the average viewership of the 2005 Finals (11.5 million viewers, 7.6 rating/14 share) decreased from the average of the 2004 Finals (17.9 million, 11.5/20).
 The 2003 Finals averaged 9.8 million viewers and 6.5/12.

-The 2005 Finals would be Michaels' last major NBA assignment with ABC, though he remained with the network until after Super Bowl XL in February 2006.
-Shortly after ABC's NFL TV contract ended, Michaels moved to NBC Sports to become the lead voice of Sunday Night Football.
+The 2005 Finals would be Michaels' last major NBA assignment with ABC, though he remained with ABC until after Super Bowl XL in February 2006.
+Shortly after ABC's NFL television contract ended, Michaels moved to NBC Sports to become the lead voice of Sunday Night Football.
 ABC's lead position was eventually filled by Mike Breen.

 Aftermath

 The Spurs won a franchise-record 63 victories to clinch the top seed in the West in the 2005–06 NBA season.
-However, for the third time they were unable to win consecutive championships, bowing to their Texas rivals, the Dallas Mavericks, in Game Seven of the Conference Semifinals.
+However, for the third time they were unable to win consecutive championships, bowing to their Texas rivals, the Dallas Mavericks, in Game 7 of the Conference semifinals.
 The Mavs would go on to lose in the 2006 NBA Finals.
-The Spurs did win the 2007 NBA Finals (the Mavericks, with a 67–15 record, were eliminated by the Golden State Warriors in the first round) the following year, their fourth as a franchise, and won again in 2014.
+The Spurs went on to win the 2007 NBA Finals the following year, their fourth as a franchise, and won again in 2014.